 - Projects that create opportunities for learning and skill development such as workshops, trainings, afterschool programs, etc.

 - Projects that preserve a strong local, cultural and spiritual heritage such as celebrations, art projects/programs, street festivals, etc.

 - Projects that are supportive of individual and family well-being such as food programs, neighborhood watch programs, youth employment, etc.

-In order to receive application guidelines we ask that you attend an informational meeting on the second Thursday of every month from 6:00 pm to 7:00 pm in the Lower Level Conference room of the First Niagara building, 126 North Salina Street (corner of James and North Salina.)
+In order to receive application guidelines you must attend an Orientation Session.
+These informational meetings will be held on the following days at 6 pm in the Gifford Foundation offices (3rd Floor of the “100 Clinton Square” building, 126 North Salina Street (corner of James and North Salina)).

 Learn more about our Resident Review Committee, which advises us on grant recommendations.